Give your home real weather protection where it matters most

 External security shutters provide weather and security protection in one system.
 They can close up braai areas, stacker doors and balconies when you leave, and open fully when you are home and want the view.
 For holiday homes that sit empty during storm season, shutters protect windows and doors from wind-driven debris and rain.

-Fly screens — ventilate without the insects
+How do fly screens let you ventilate without insects— ventilate without the insects

 Weather protection is not just about wind and rain.
 In summer across much of South Africa, opening windows for ventilation means inviting mosquitoes, flies and other insects inside.
 Fly screens let air move freely through doors and windows while keeping insects out.